Buying real estate in Cambodia?

 Is there any residency visa directly linked to property ownership in Cambodia right now?

-Purchasing a rental or investment property works the same way under CM2H guidelines, as long as it is a qualifying condo unit and meets the minimum value requirement, though the program does not distinguish between properties you live in versus those you rent out.
+Buying a rental or investment property also qualifies under the CM2H framework in Cambodia, as long as it meets the same government-approved project requirement, and the program does not distinguish between properties you plan to live in and those you plan to rent out.

 What exactly do I get with a property-based residency in Cambodia?